Biden brings a Brexit warning for Britain: Don't imperil N.Irish peace | Politics

 "Any steps that imperil it or undermine it would not be welcomed by the United States," said Sullivan, who declined to characterise Johnson's actions as imperiling the peace.
 Britain's exit from the European Union strained the peace in Northern Ireland to the breaking point because the 27-nation bloc wants to protect its markets, yet a border in the Irish Sea cuts off the British province from the rest of the United Kingdom.
 Northern Ireland shares a border with EU member Ireland.

+Such is Biden's concern over Northern Ireland that Yael Lempert, the top U.S. diplomat in Britain, issued London with a demarche - a formal diplomatic reprimand - for "inflaming" tensions, the Times newspaper reported.
 Biden will also speak on Thursday about donating additional doses of COVID-19 vaccines to poor countries.
-TROUBLES

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)